dcarral/microxchg2016-notes/README.md

 - Frontend could be a problem because you end up mixing pieces from different services.
 - Not every service needs an interface.

+Wrong assumptions:
-Wrong assumption: "#microservices matter the most".
+- "#microservices matter the most".
 It turns out that UI does.

-Wrong assumption: "Frontend technology is an implementation detail".
+- "Front-end technology is an implementation detail".
 It's not.

-Microservices platform goals (for both back and frontend):
+Microservices platforms goals (for both back and front-end):
-  - As few assumptions as possible.
+  - As few assumptions as possible
-  - No implementation dependencies.
+  - No implementation dependencies
   - Small interface surface
   - Based on standards
   - Parallel development
-  - Independent deployment (one of the distinguishing factors)
+  - **Independent deployment**
   - Autonomous operations

 You should pursue loosely coupled small frontends.

-According to Maciej Ceglowski (@baconmeteor), there are 2 steps to optimize web apps performance:
+According to a funny tweet from Maciej Ceglowski (@baconmeteor), there are 2 steps to optimize web apps performance:

 1. Make sure most important elements render first.
 2. Stop there.

+More wrong assumptions:
-Assumption: "Frontend monoliths are OK".
+- "Front-end monoliths are OK".
 Sometimes.

-Assumption: "JS-centric web apps can be as good as native appps".
-They shouldn't be as bad!.
+- "JS-centric web apps can be as good as native appps".
+At least they shouldn't be as bad!

-"Any sufficiently complicated JS client app contains an ad hoc, informally-specified, bug-ridden, slow implementation of half a browser".
-So...
+**"Any sufficiently complicated JS client application contains an ad hoc, informally-specified, bug-ridden, slow implementation of half a browser".** So...
 Don't build one single page app.

 Summary:
  - Few organizations are in the business of delivering APIs
  - UIs matter
- - Frontend monoliths are just as good, or bad, as backend monoliths
+ - Front-end monoliths are just as good, or bad, as back-end monoliths
- - Nothing beats the browser with regards to modular frontend delivery
+ - Nothing beats the browser with regards to modular front-end delivery

 ## Analyzing Response Time Distributions for Microservices (Adrian Cockcroft @adrianco)